MicrosoftDocs/xamarin-docs/docs/xamarin-forms/xaml/live-reload.md

 * Only works with .NET Standard libraries.
 * CSS stylesheets are not supported.
 * UI state may not be maintained between redeploys, unless using MVVM.

-## Live Reload Server

-In scenarios where a connection from the running app to your machine (as denoted by using `localhost` or `127.0.0.1` in **Tools > Options > Xamarin > Live Reload**) is not possible (i.e. firewalls, different networks), you can configure a remote server instead, which both the IDE and the app will conect to.

-Live Reload uses the standard [MQTT protocol](http://mqtt.org/) to exchange messages, and can therefore communicate with [third party servers](https://github.com/mqtt/mqtt.github.io/wiki/servers).
-There are even [public servers](https://github.com/mqtt/mqtt.github.io/wiki/public_brokers) (also known as *brokers*) available that you can use.
-Live Reload has been tested with `broker.hivemq.com` and `iot.eclipse.org` host names, as well as the services provided by [www.cloudmqtt.com](https://www.cloudmqtt.com) and [www.cloudamqp.com](https://www.cloudamqp.com).
-You can also deploy your own MQTT server in the cloud, such as [HiveMQ on Azure](https://www.hivemq.com/blog/hivemq-on-windows-azure-mqtt-microsoft-cloud) or [Rabbit MQ on AWS](http://www.rabbitmq.com/ec2.html).

-You can configure any port, but it's common to use the default 1883 port for remote servers.
-Live Reload messages use strong end-to-end AES symmetric encryption, so it's safe to connect to remote servers.
-By default, both the encryption key and the initialization vector (IV) are regenerated on every Visual Studio session.
+* Reloading app-wide resources (i.e. **App.xaml** or shared resource dictionaries), app navigation is reset.

 ## Troubleshooting

+### App doesn't connect

-When the application is built, the information from **Tools > Options > Xamarin > Live Reload** (host name, port and encryption keys) are embedded in the app, so that when `LiveReload.Init();` runs, no pairing or configuration is necessary for the connection to succeed.
+When the application is built, the information from **Tools > Options > Xamarin > Live Reload** (host name, port and encryption keys) are embedded in the app, so that when `LiveReload.Init()` runs, no pairing or configuration is necessary for the connection to succeed.

 Other than normal networking problems (firewall, device on a different network), the main reason the app may not successfully connect IDE is because its configuration differs from the one in Visual Studio.
 This may happen if: